VarunVerma7/rust-playground/README.md

-# rust-playground
+# Rust-playground

+## Rust Book

+- A small program exemplifying the concepts of the chapter

+## Playground

-random projects increasing in complexity to learn rust
+Random projects increasing in complexity to learn rust

-1 - Scraping Wikipedia
+- 1: Scraping Wikipedia

-2 - Command Line Tic Tac Toe
+- 2: Command Line Tic Tac Toe

+- 3: BlackJack